jg-k/omarchy-theme-builder/README.md

 - **Walker** - Application launcher theme
 - **Waybar** - Status bar colors
 - **Chromium** - Chromium background color
+- **Zed** - Zed editor styling

+## Zed Theme Setup
+Live reloading not working for Zed.
+For now, you can either set the theme manually in Zed, or modify `omarchy-theme-set` to update `~/.config/zed/settings.json`.

+Live reloading purely with symlinks to omarchy current thems has proven unsuccessful so far.
+It does not seem to track changes to the target file.

-### Neovim disclaimer
+## Neovim Disclaimer
-- I don't use vim and am not familiar with neovim extensions...
+I don't use vim and am not familiar with neovim extensions...